cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 All existing serious wounds increase the TN of these checks by 2.

-For Non-Player Characters the Suit can automatically decide upon their death or use the opponent\'s wound track.
+For Non-Player Characters the Suit can automatically decide upon their death or use the opponent's wound track.

 #### Serious Wound Location and Effects (Optional)